MCCORRY'S MEMOIRS

 Moving onward to fifth cluster of three images as one goes further into Douglastown.

-Top image in this image cluster shows the Shell gasoline station past Rennie Road, and beside it a diminutive dealership of used cars.
-Beyond this, on King George Highway, houses start becoming more abundant.
+Top image in this image cluster shows the Shell gasoline station on main Douglastown road past Rennie Road, and beside it a diminutive dealership of used cars.
+Beyond this, on main Douglastown road, houses start becoming more abundant.
 And then, one sees the famous Seven Sisters, a row of houses of identical construction, seen on left side of road in centre image in image cluster.
 This section of Douglastown was home to numerous of my school classmates.
-Harry and Kevin L. lived in houses on the right side of the main road.
-A short distance past the Seven Sisters, King George Highway went into a slight dip and had a minor change of direction, seen in bottom image.
-In the right section of bottom image is another street running perpendicular to King George Highway.
-Kearney Street (in the 1970s called Blarney Street).
-The backs of houses on that street are visible in this image, including the house of my 1973-5 sitter, Mrs. Walsh.
+Harry and Kevin L. lived in houses on the right side of the main Douglastown road.
+A short distance past the Seven Sisters, main Douglastown road went into a slight dip and had a minor change of direction, seen in bottom image.
+In the right section of bottom image is another street running perpendicular to main Douglastown road.
+That street was Kearney Street.
+The backs of houses on Kearney Street are visible in this image, including the house of my 1973-5 sitter, Mrs. Walsh.
 The white house at right-most section of image.
 Off to the right of this image's right edge was a beaver dam that I liked to visit in 1973.

 Next image cluster.
 Image cluster six.